 - Add a directory server.
-Click New in the toolbar at the top of the content pane, then see Adding or editing user directory server information, page 374. - Update the configuration of an existing directory server.
-Select an entry in the list, then see Adding or editing user directory server information, page 374. - Delete an existing directory server. - Import user information (see Importing users, page 377, and Importing user entries from a CSV file, page 378). - Note that user names with a "/" character cause an import failure from Domino user directories.
-Please contact Forcepoint Technical Support if your user names contain these characters. - Define the ranking order of your directory servers.
-Click Rearrange Servers in the toolbar at the top of the content pane, then see Rearranging user directory servers, page 376.
+Click New in the toolbar at the top of the content pane, then see Adding or editing user directory server information section. - Update the configuration of an existing directory server.
+Select an entry in the list, then see Adding or editing user directory server information section. - Delete an existing directory server. - Import user information (see Importing users section and Importing user entries from a CSV file section).

+Note that user names with a "/" character cause an import failure from Domino user directories.
+Please contact Forcepoint Technical Support if your user names contain these characters.

+Define the ranking order of your directory servers.
+Click Rearrange Servers in the toolbar at the top of the content pane, then see Rearranging user directory servers section.